 Upgrading Your Electrical

 It cannot be stressed enough how important it is for older homes to have their electrical boxes upgraded by an electrician.
 If you have a fuse box, then this is a must.
 This is not the kind of home improvement that you will get to show off to your friends.
-But increasing the load to your electrical panel will allow you to show off your home for a long time, because if you don't update your breaker box, all it takes is a little bad luck to start a big fire.
+But increasing the load to your electrical panel will allow you to show off your home for a long time, because if you don't anticipate the need to update your breaker box, all it takes is a little bad luck to start a big fire.